 NOTE 8: This frequency range ensures that the range of values of f_offset is continuous.

-NOTE 9: As a general rule for the requirements in the present subclause, the resolution bandwidth of the measuring equipment should be equal to the measurement bandwidth.
+NOTE 9: As a general rule for the requirements in the present clause, the resolution bandwidth of the measuring equipment should be equal to the measurement bandwidth.
 However, to improve measurement accuracy, sensitivity and efficiency, the resolution bandwidth may be smaller than the measurement bandwidth.
 When the resolution bandwidth is smaller than the measurement bandwidth, the result should be integrated over the measurement bandwidth in order to obtain the equivalent noise bandwidth of the measurement bandwidth.

-NOTE 10: The requirement is not applicable when fmax < 10 MHz.
+NOTE 10: The requirement is not applicable when fmax < ΔfOBUE.

 6.6.2.5.3 Test requirements for GSM/EDGE single-RAT requirements